 The cottagers and visitors are super friendly and they cheered us as we sailed by.

 The biosphere also contains within its boundaries, the Georgian Bay Islands National Park, Six Mile Lake, Massassauga, Oastler Lake, Killbear, Sturgeon Bay, Grundy Lake, and French River Provincial Parks.
+There are also several large conservation reserves with protection similar to parks.

 Killarney Provincial Park is slightly to the north of the reserve and Awenda Provincial Park is to the south west of it.
-In my opinion, the Reserve should have been large enough to include both of these parks in it.

 Georgian Bay eastern coastline and the Biosphere Reserve is home to black bear, woodland caribou, moose, white-tailed deer, timber wolf, lynx, bobcat, porcupine, racoon, beaver, red and gray fox, chipmunk, and red squirrel.
 This region is also home of hognose snake, eastern fox snake, and the threatened eastern Massassauga rattlesnake.